Yukesh432/transformer-model/readme.md

 **a.
 In-Context Learning:** LLM's ability to learn task without required to finetune on that specific task.
 Earlier models before gpt3 (eg. gpt1, gpt2) required finetuning on downstream task such as summarization, question-answering, NER etc. But here we provide the sample task with few-shot demonstration along with the prompt.

 #### i.
 Supervised and Self-Supervised In-Context Training:
 - Includes different supervised finetuning techniques by constructing ICL training dataset.eg.
-MetaICL
+MetaICL, PICL
 - However these approach does well to some extent, but quickly reach the saturation performance as training data increases.